FoundatioFx/Foundatio/README.md

 2. [HybridCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/HybridCacheClient.cs): This cache implementation uses the `InMemoryCacheClient` and uses the `IMessageBus` to keep the cache in sync across processes.
 3. [RedisCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisCacheClient.cs): A Redis cache client implementation.
 4. [RedisHybridCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisHybridCacheClient.cs): This cache implementation uses both the `RedisCacheClient` and `InMemoryCacheClient` implementations and uses the `RedisMessageBus` to keep the in memory cache in sync across processes.
 This can lead to **huge wins in performance** as you are saving a serialization operation and call to Redis if the item exists in the local cache.
+5. [ScopedCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/ScopedCacheClient.cs): This cache implementation takes an instance of `ICacheClient` and a string `scope`.
+The scope is prefixed onto every cache key.
+This makes it really easy to scope all cache keys and remove them with ease.

 #### Sample